dalibo/emaj/docs/en/reliability.rst

 * *emaj_sql_drop_trg* blocks the drop attempts of:

   * any E-Maj object (log schema, log table, log sequence, log function and log trigger),
-  * any application table or sequence belonging to a table group in *LOGGING* state,
+  * any application table or sequence belonging to a tables group in *LOGGING* state,
+  * any primary key of a table belonging to a *rollbackable* tables group,
-  * any schema containing at least one table or sequence belonging to a table group in *LOGGING* state.
+  * any schema containing at least one table or sequence belonging to a tables group in *LOGGING* state.

 * *emaj_protection_trg* blocks the drop attempts of the *emaj* extension itself and the main *emaj* schema.